Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 #### Network latency

 Network latency refers to the time it takes for data to travel from its source to its destination across a network.
-It's usually measured in milliseconds (ms).
+It's usually measured in milliseconds.
 Imagine you're sending a message to a friend in another country via a messenger.
 Network latency is the time from when you press "send" on your phone until your friend's phone receives the message.
 If the network latency is high, there might be a noticeable delay before your friend sees the message.

 #### Jitter